 Services To the Public

 A wide range of services are available to Californians through the California State Library.
-The library provides reference services to visitors of the library, as well as those contacting us.
-Visitors are welcome to use our collections on site.
-The State Library's circulating materials are loaned to the public through local libraries.
+The library provides reference services to visitors of the library, as well as those contacting us online.
+Visitors are welcome to use our collections on site and our circulating materials are loaned to the public through local libraries.
 For more information, please contact one of our information desks.

-Find books, documents, legal materials, magazines, journals, photographs, manuscripts, maps, videos, audio books available to eligible users of the National Library Service for the Blind and Physically Handicapped, and more in the collections of the California State Library, including the Sutro Library in San Francisco.
+Find books, documents, legal materials, magazines, journals, photographs, manuscripts, maps, videos, audio books, and more in the collections of the California State Library, including the Sutro Library in San Francisco.

-Access our genealogy toolkit to start your family history research with helpful links and a chart creator.
-Visit one of our reading rooms open to the public to access California county genealogy indexes, files that contain information on people in California history or third party genealogy databases.
+Access our genealogy toolkit to start your family history research with helpful advice and links.
+Visit one of our public reading rooms to access California county genealogy indexes, files about Californians throughout history, or third party genealogy databases.

-Internet workstations, WiFi, and book and digital microform scanners are available for use in the California State Library's public service locations on the 3rd floor of the Stanley Mosk Library and Courts building at 914 Capitol Mall, the California History Room on the 2nd floor of the Annex Building at 900 N Street in Sacramento and the Sutro Library in San Francisco.
+Internet workstations, Wi-Fi, and scanners for books and digital microform are available in our public service locations on the 3rd floor of the Stanley Mosk Library and Courts building at 914 Capitol Mall, the California History Room on the 2nd floor of the California State Library Building at 900 N Street in Sacramento and the Sutro Library in San Francisco.

 Learn about the free services and vast, searchable catalog available to eligible readers through our online directory of services and information about the Braille and Talking Book Library.

-Since 1850, the California State Library has collected legislative proceedings, hearings, and research reports; state agency reports; environmental impact reports; budgets and financial reports; statistical compilations; directories and organization charts; and periodicals.
+Since 1850, the California State Library has collected legislative and state agency reports; environmental impact reports; budgets and financial documents; statistical compilations; directories and organization charts; and periodicals.

-Every K-12 student in California can get access to quality content resources online (aka “school library databases”) for homework, research, the classroom – even just for fun!
-(Public school educators too.)
+All K-12 students and educators in California have access to quality content resources online (aka “school library databases”) for homework, research, the classroom – even just for fun!